( last login Dec 25, 2024 ad #8149 )

 Living a principled life of meaning, purpose, simplicity, and growth is my goal.
 Originally from New Jersey, I went to college (Pomona) and beyond in southern California but have spent most of my adult life in southern Arizona.
 I find the Sonoran Desert to be magical, and I hike a lot, but you can see beauty in most places if your mind is open to it.
 The beauty of any place, though, derives mainly from the people who populate it.
 Character traits I value include "compassion and altruism, placidness, patience, and slowness to anger, and abundant loving-kindness and truthfulness" (Exodus 34:6), as well as reverence for all life.
 The latter includes wearing a mask, to protect both others and myself, during the pandemic!
 Practical examples of these traits include: being mindful of the needs of the disabled and the vulnerable (e.g., using larger font sizes!); uplifting others and taking care not to hurt their feelings; and giving people the benefit of the doubt.
 I look for ways to help others, although, whatever I do, I try to avoid self-serving feelings like self-validation and pride.

 With my scientific background, I'm mostly a left-brained person, but I try to exercise the right half as well, although I fall a little short of being a polymath.
 I appreciate the contribution of art to life and especially the creativity behind it, although I like to view it not just for its aesthetic beauty but also as an extension of the person behind it.
 I'm informed and guided in all aspects of living by Jewish ethical values and teachings, including that we can learn from everyone!
 I've been vegan for 35 years.
 I don't engage in social media, which I feel is harmful to society and unbecoming, and try hard not to let technology control my life: artificial intelligence is no match for seichel.
-I've striven to bring Jewish medicine and the values it represents to the world via the eponymous website.
-In essence, it's a philosophy that regards medicine as a sacred vocation whose practitioners view their work as a calling, shunning any motivation that smacks of "what's in it for me?"
-The goal is to make the world safe not for democracy but for medical ethical meritocracy and, thereby, for patients.
+I've brought Jewish medicine and the values it represents to the world via the eponymous website.
+It envisions a trustworthy system incorporating the best people whose motive is serving the best interests of patients, not themselves.
 In that capacity, I also fill the urgent need for a source of evenhanded, authoritative information on vegetarian nutrition.

 Finally, two parallel philosophical observations from two great traditions on how to gain the most satisfaction from your food: